 AFFH Technical Assistance

-In addition, Advisory Services was assigned $1.75 million in AFFH technical assistance funds to provide technical assistance to local and state governments in developing their fair housing plans.
-Since the publication of the proposed rule, Enterprise has provided input to HUD on the AFFH Assessment Tool that grantees will use to complete a fair housing plan and are working with ICF, and Abt Associates to assist HUD in developing a technical assistance strategy for implementation of the proposed AFFH rule.
-Should HUD finalize the proposed rule, Enterprise and its partners will be engaged to provide training and TA on helping HUD grantees develop fair housing plans across the nation.
+Advisory Services was assigned $1.75 million in AFFH technical assistance (TA) funds to provide technical assistance to local and state governments in developing their fair housing plans.
+Since the publication of the proposed rule, Enterprise has provided HUD with input on the AFFH Assessment Tool that grantees will use to complete a fair housing plan and collaborated with ICF and Abt Associates to assist HUD on the development of a technical assistance strategy for implementing the proposed AFFH rule.
+If HUD finalizes the proposed rule, Enterprise and its partners will provide nationwide training and TA to help HUD grantees develop fair housing plans.